The Broons

 The Broons (English: The Browns) is a comic strip in Scots published in the weekly Scottish newspaper The Sunday Post.
-It features the Brown family, who live in a tenement flat at 10 Glebe Street in (since the late 1990s) the fictional Scottish town of Auchentogle or Auchenshoogle.
+It features the Brown (Broon) family, who live in a tenement flat at 10 Glebe Street in the fictional Scottish town of Auchentogle or Auchenshoogle.

 Created by writer/editor R. D. Low and artist Dudley D. Watkins, the strip made its first appearance in the issue dated 8 March 1936.

 Since its inception, The Broons have had their own biennial, alternating each year with Oor Wullie.
-No annuals were published during 1943 and 1944 due to paper rationing in World War II but jigsaws were created instead.
-Starting with the 2015 editions, the titles are now published together annually.
+No annuals were published during 1943 and 1944 due to paper rationing in World War II, but jigsaws were created instead.
+Following the 80th anniversary in 2016, an additional annual of The Broons was issued for 2017, breaking from the biennial pattern.